Bhagyalakshmi18/resume/Scrapper/README.md

     passwd.send_keys('xxxxxxxx')         #Pass your PASSWORD here

 Searching for required role, location, Page urls, Profile links and Downloading pdfs are mentioned in the .ipynb file

+# Data Cleaning

+Extracting data from the resumes downloaded and removing unwanted data.
+Categorizing data into dataframes and storing in a Comma Separated Values(CSV) file.

+__Prerequisite Installations__

+        pip install slate3k
+        pip install pandas

+ __1. slate3k:__ slate is a Python package that simplifies the process of extracting text from PDF files.
+It depends on the PDFMiner package.
+Slate provides one class, PDF.
+PDF takes a file-like object and will extract all text from the document, presentating each page as a string of text.

+ __2. pandas:__ pandas is a Python package providing fast, flexible, and expressive data structures designed to make working with structured and time series data both easy and intuitive.
+For data scientists, working with data is typically divided into multiple stages: munging and cleaning data, analyzing / modeling it, then organizing the results of the analysis into a form suitable for plotting or tabular display. pandas is the ideal tool for all of these tasks.

+__Importing Packages__

+        import slate3k as slate
+        import pandas as pd
+        import warnings
+        import re

+ ### Process done:

+ 1. Replacing unwanted characters with space
+ 2. Removing punctuation
+ 3. Filtering people with Masters/PhD degree as we need only those people for a Data Scientist role
+ 4. Filtering total experience of people and storing in a new column
+ 5. Extracting Contact with either Email/github link/Phone number
+ 6. Creating Candidate name for each of the extracted person information
+ 7. Reading all the data into csv file